cobaltgit/Quark/README.md

 ## Known Issues

-* Sega CD games have no CD audio playback when using `.chd` format games
+* Sega CD games have no CD audio playback when using `.chd` format games using the PicoDrive core.
+Launcher works around this by changing to the Genesis Plus GX core if needed.
-* RACE (NGP/NGPC) has audio glitching when loading a save state
+* RACE core (NGP/NGPC) has audio glitching when loading a save state
 * FPS display not showing when an overlay is applied

 ## Licence